Urology of Greater Atlanta

 How Is a Male UTI Treated?

-Once a UTI is confirmed, your provider will prescribe a course of antibiotic medications.
-The duration of antibiotic treatment will depend on the location and severity of the infection.
+Once a UTI is confirmed, your healthcare provider prescribes antibiotics (usually oral antibiotics).
+The duration of specific antibiotics used during your treatment will depend on the location and severity of the infection.

 • Lower tract infection: 5-7 days